-C4 got its start nearly two years ago, when Gulf Coast funded a retreat for the presidents of New College of Florida, Ringling College of Art and Design, State College of Florida Manatee-Sarasota, and University of South Florida, Sarasota-Manatee.
-The college leaders met to explore ways their institutions could collaborate and share resources.
-A second Gulf Coast-funded retreat built on that work by including academic leaders and other administrators from each school as well as expanding the group to include Eckerd College in St. Petersburg and Florida State University/The Ringling.
+The Cross College Alliance got its start in 2014, when Gulf Coast Community Foundation funded a retreat for the presidents of New College, Ringling College, State College of Florida, and USF Sarasota-Manatee, who wanted to explore ways they could collaborate and share resources.
+A second Gulf Coast-funded retreat built on that work by including academic leaders and other administrators and expanding the group to include Eckerd and The Ringling.

-While C4 collaborated under the radar for the past two years, the consortium formally announced an initiative manager and the group's first two shared goals at a press conference in January 2016.
-Funded by Gulf Coast, the Charles and Margery Barancik Foundation, and the Community Foundation of Sarasota County, the manager position was create to coordinate and expedite the vision set forth by the college leaders.
+Originally dubbed the Consortium of Colleges on the Creative Coast—C4 for short—the group formally announced an initiative manager and its first two shared goals in January 2016.
+Funded by Gulf Coast, the Charles and Margery Barancik Foundation, and the Community Foundation of Sarasota County, Dr. Laurey Stryker assumed the manager position to coordinate and expedite the vision set forth by the college leaders.

 Co-branding their collective resources and the region as an innovative higher-ed destination was an early priority for the group.
 After several months of research involving students and community members of each institution, a new name and brand — the Cross College Alliance — was announced in August 2017.
 A dedicated website at CrossCollegeAlliance.org serves as a place to share collaborations.